VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 reference anything outside of the consistency boundary defined by the aggregate, then there is no problem because all of the information required to validate the command is within the aggregate.
-This is not the case in the current scenario: if you could validate that the seats were still available just before you made the payment, this check would involve checking information outside of the current aggregate.
+This is not the case in the current scenario: if you could validate whether the seats were still available just before you made the payment, this check would involve checking information from outside the current aggregate.

-If, in order to validate the command, you need to look at data outside of the aggregate, for example by querying a read model, or looking in a cache, this is going to impact the scalability of the system.
+If, in order to validate the command you need to look at data outside of the aggregate, for example, by querying a read model, or by looking in a cache, this is going to affect the scalability of the system.
 Also, if you are querying a read-model remember that read-models are eventually consistent.
-In the current scenario, you would need to query an eventually consistent read-model to check on the seats avaialbility.
+In the current scenario, you would need to query an eventually consistent read-model to check on the seats availability.

 If you decide to lock all of the relevant resources until the command completes, be aware of the impact this will have on the scalability of